jparsec/jparsec/README.md

 jparsec
 =======

 > This is code repository for jParsec 3.0 development branch.
-For current version see [Codehaus](http://jparsec.codehaus.org/) site
+It used to be maintained on  [Codehaus](http://jparsec.codehaus.org/) site.
+I took over its maintenance on github.

 [![Build Status](https://travis-ci.org/abailly/jparsec.png)](https://travis-ci.org/abailly/jparsec)